 Centile charts show the position of a measured parameter within a statistical distribution.
 They do not show if that parameter is normal or abnormal.
 They merely show how it compares with that measurement in other individuals.

 Because centile charts are usually used to assess a parameter over time, they are normally presented graphically.
-The parameter such as height, weight or head circumference is shown on the y axis and the age or gestation on the x-axis.
+The parameter such as height, weight or head circumference is shown on the y axis and the age or gestation on the x axis.
 The graph shows a number of lines representing important centiles.
-These would usually be the 50th centile (average), 25th and 75th centiles as well as the 3rd and/or 10th centile and the 90th and/or 97th centile.
+All paediatric growth charts now have 9 centile lines which are 0.4th, 2nd, 9th, 25th, 50th, 75th, 91st, 98th and 99.6th centiles.
 These charts are purely to illustrate that presentation.
 Note that there are different charts for boys and for girls.

 Interpretation of centiles

-It is dangerous to take an arbitrary figure such as the 10th or even 3rd centile and to declare that anything below that is abnormal.
-Not only does this automatically label 3% or even 10% of the population as 'abnormal' but some cases of abnormality will be missed.
+It is dangerous to take an arbitrary figure such as the 2nd centile and to declare that anything below that is abnormal.
+Not only does this automatically label 2% of the population as 'abnormal' but some cases of abnormality will be missed.
 What matters is not so much an isolated value as changes with time.

 Recognising childhood obesity

 A child may be brought to the consultation with a complaint of being overweight.
-However, more often this is noticed during the consultation and it may be difficult to convince the parents and child that a problem exists.
+However, more often this is noticed during the consultation.

 For children of school age who are at the extremes of the normal range, various other charts are available at specialist clinics.

-A child may be brought with a complaint that he or she is too small.
+A child may be brought with a complaint that they are too small.
 Note any medical history that may suggest a cause:

 - Ask about diet and eating habits and weigh and measure the child.